ttrssreal/engr101-avcproject/README.md

 Samuel Catalan: catalasamu@myvuw.ac.nz

-James Mark Adair: churchjame2@myvuw.ac.nz
+James Churchill: churchjame2@myvuw.ac.nz

 Viraj Patel: patelvira2@myvuw.ac.nz

 **ROLES**

-Coordinator: Viraj Patel, manages the schedule of the project, with the various dates and meetings.
+Coordinator: Viraj Patel.
+The coordinator is responsible for the overall management of the project, these include but are not limited to; assigning tasks/goals to other team members, maintaining and coordinating every other member to work effectively, and set deadlines for the project.
+The coordinator connects the other assigned roles in moulding the overall project.

-Tester: Samuel Catalan, the tester designs, creates and tests the code that the robot will use.
+Tester/Developer: James Churchill.
+This assigned role is responsible for testing and developing the software, and to verify whether the software functions and meets the requirements (for the task and end-users).
+They design software plans, code it, and create test plans to ensure the robustness and functionality.

-Architect: James Mark Adair, they are in charge of the design of the robot being used and buidling it.
+Architect: Sam Catalan, they are in charge of the design of the robot being used and buidling it.